9 Must-have Features for an eCommerce Website in 2020

 There is no need to say that in todays’ time it’s either your brand value or your website’s visibility that sells your product.
 For fresh eCommerce entrepreneurs, SEO is of paramount value as this is what increases your website’s visibility on a search engine, eventually attracting more customers.
 Through smartly planned SEO strategies, conversion rates can be pushed remarkably higher.

 When a user registers with your website and makes a purchase, there is a great amount of personal data that is put at risk.
 Which is why user’s privacy and security is of paramount importance while building an eCommerce platform.
 Make sure that you follow the highest encryption standards and security practices to protect your customers’ data. eCommerce websites are the most prone to attacks which makes data protection even more critical.

 Survey reports reveal that 77% customers go through customer testimonials and ratings before buying a product.
 Providing a feedback section to your customers on your website or application is mandatory now as this severely impacts your customer’s buying decisions.
 Most eCommerce websites start to sweat at the first negative comment.
 It is crucial to understand that negative feedback is also as necessary as positive ones.

-It is safe to say that more than the graphics and advertising, it’s the basic features that actually make an eCommerce website a success story.
+It is safe to say that more than the graphics and advertising, it’s the basic features that actually make an eCommerce website a success story with the help of custom ecommerce development company.
 You can implement the best graphics, animations and 3D videos and yet fail to convince your customer if you are unable to provide a user-friendly interface.
 So, it is always best to research on the trends in the market to ensure that your product is offering what the customer wants.